ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/plando_en.md

 Item plando allows a player to place an item in a specific location or specific locations, place multiple items into a list of specific locations both in their own game or in another player's game.

-* The options for item plando are `from_pool`, `world`, `percentage`, `force`, and either item and location, or items and locations.
+* The options for item plando are `from_pool`, `world`, `percentage`, `force`, `count`, and either item and location, or items and locations.
     * `from_pool` determines if the item should be taken *from* the item pool or *added* to it.
 This can be true or false and defaults to true if omitted.
     * `world` is the target world to place the item in.
         * It gets ignored if only one world is generated.
-        * Can be a number, name, true, false, or null.
+        * Can be a number, name, true, false, null, or a list.
 False is the default.
             * If a number is used it targets that slot or player number in the multiworld.
             * If a name is used it will target the world with that player name.
             * If set to true it will be any player's world besides your own.
             * If set to false it will target your own world.
             * If set to null it will target a random world in the multiworld.
+            * If a list of names is used, it will target the games with the player names specified.
     * `force` determines whether the generator will fail if the item can't be placed in the location can be true, false, or silent.
 Silent is the default.
         * If set to true the item must be placed and the generator will throw an error if it is unable to do so.